 If your scores are all significantly below an institution’s average, there’s probably nothing else you can say in your application that will make a difference.

 If you’ve got scores at the top of the range but nothing else, they may help a bit, but they won’t get you in on their own.
-A 2400 raises your chances to about 50% at the most selective schools, but it isn’t a guarantee of anything.
+Even a perfect score only raises your chances to about 50% at the most selective schools.
+It doesn’t guarantee anything.